leofontesnascimento/py-scrum-trello/README.md

 4. Copy and paste the verification code into your console.
 5. Press `Enter` and wait the crawler conclued process.
 6. Analyze the downloaded file named `data/YYY-mm-dd/boards.json`.
 The directory `/YYYY-mm-dd` will change according to current day.

+## Example get-board-by-id command usage

+Steps:

+1. Choose a specific board in file named `data/YYY-mm-dd/boards.json` and copy its `id`.
+The directory `/YYYY-mm-dd` will change according to current day.
+2. Execute `$ make get-board-by-id ARGS=id ` into your console.
+Replace `id` by value copied previously.
+3. Visit the URL suggested using your browser.
+4. Give permission to the client to access your boards.
+5. Copy and paste the verification code into your console.
+6. Press `Enter` and wait the crawler conclued process.
+7. Analyze the downloaded file named `data/YYY-mm-dd/cards.json`.
+The directory `/YYYY-mm-dd` will change according to current day.
+8. Analyze the downloaded file named `data/YYY-mm-dd/lists.json`.
+The directory `/YYYY-mm-dd` will change according to current day.